zeon256/chrome-pwd-dumper-rs/README.md

 ## Motivation
 I previously wrote a version in Kotlin and there are quite a number of problems with it.
 - Host target requires JRE installed, if no JRE is installed it cannot run
-- Java has a noticeably slower startup compared to this rust version.
+- Java has a noticeably slower startup compared to this rust version (no 💩 bro).
 Assuming we are trying to steal password and it took some time for the program to load, the user will probably notice it.
 Rust version is **blazing fast**.
 - Jar file is humongous, 10mb.
 Binary produced by Rust is 3.8mb.